simonhuwiler/spyhide-report/README.md

 ### Blacklist e-mail addresses

 The control panel contains a detailed list of over 400 blacklisted e-mail addresses (variable `$blacklist_iranian_custom`).
 Whether this blacklist worked and when it took effect was not investigated, but why these people ended up on the list could prove interesting.

-There is also another reference to hellospy, so the email address Estaki@hellospy.com is also entered.
+We have written to several addresses but have not received a reply.
+HelloSpy (`estaki@hellospy.com`) also appears on this blacklist.

 ### Old log entries
 A folder called `mydata` contains JSON data as sent to the server by the SpyHide app.
 There are some indications that this data originates from the developers' devices.
 A conversation between Mohammed A. and a customer about the (untimely) delivery of software.
 The messages are in Persian and have not been analysed in detail.